Today, I want to introduce you to the Benko Gambit, an interesting approach against 1.d4 that involves a positional pawn sacrifice.

 There’s a lot of theory for the Benko out there, and covering all variations and the declined variations would be too much for one article.

 I will focus on the mainline to give you an overview of the type of position you can expect if you play the Benko.
-If you like the type of positions you see, I recommend diving deeper by looking at this course.
+If you like the type of positions you see, I recommend diving deeper by looking at this book.

 In the main variation of the Benko, white accepts the pawn sacrifice: 1. d4 Nf6 2. c4 c5 3. d5 b5 4. cxb5, and black offers another pawn 4. … a6 5. bxa6.

 Black doesn’t take back immediately here – Bxa6 used to be the old main line, but it gives black troubles in a specific variation, which we don’t need to get into in this article.
 Instead, black dodges problematic variations by playing 5. … g6.